 An archipelago of about 990 islands scattered between Papua New Guinea and Vanuatu, the Solomon Islands and surrounding waters are still a little known pristine paradise.
 They are particularly special for their remarkable biodiversity, containing thousands of different plant and animal species, especially the marine life.

-The Solomon’s underwater environment provide spawning grounds and migratory routes for over 1000 reef fish species, dolphins, rays, sharks, and six of the world’s seven species of marine turtles, to name a few.
+The Solomon’s underwater environment provides spawning grounds and migratory routes for over 1000 reef fish species, dolphins, rays, sharks, and six of the world’s seven species of marine turtles, to name a few.
 Almost 500 species of hard and soft corals have been found in this archipelago and all at a comfortable 27-29 degrees.

 These busy reefs are home to schooling barracuda, sharks, octopus, schooling lion fish, anemones and nudibranchs.
 The sites vary from WWII wrecks to fringing reefs to drop offs to cavern, all teaming with colourful fish and coral life.